 Is Scrivener better than Squibler?

-The short answer is yes, Scrivener is better than Squibler.
-Scrivener, unlike Squible, does not require you to subscribe and pay monthly.
+Scrivener, on the other hand, does not require you to subscribe and pay monthly.
 Instead, it requires you to pay $49 for Windows and macOS or $19.99 if you possess an iPod touch, iPad, or iPhone, and then you can use it for life.
-But Squibler requires a monthly subscription of $9.99, which is cool if you only want to use it for a month or two, but Scrivener seems to be a winning, long-term investment compared to Squibler.
+But Squibler requires a monthly subscription of $20, which is cool if you need it for the AI writing features or to collaborate with other authors.
+But it's not great for the average author who just wants a cheap way to work on their book.